diqidoq/nerd/README.md

 nerd
 ====

-nerd is just an idea * a brainstorming paper * a "dream" of a modern, flexible and limitless modular server based data and evaluation bundler combined with a browser based interface behavior like a web application * this makes it possible to build limitless web services * web sites * social networks * pinboards * blogs * and even (like the name suggests) complex EDV systems "in the cloud" ( I hate that word) * old principles of static or pseudo-dynamic  "websites" or "web content" is legacy.
-Bundling REAL modular functionality and building extendable method biolerplate which can adapt is the way to go.
+nerd is just an idea * a brainstorming paper * a "dream" of a modern, flexible and limitless modular server based data and evaluation bundler combined with a browser based interface behavior like a web application * this makes it possible to build limitless web services * web sites * social networks * pinboards * blogs * and even (like the name suggests) complex EDP systems "in the cloud" ( I hate that word) * old principles of static or pseudo-dynamic  "websites" or "web content" is legacy * bundling REAL modular functionality and building extendable method boilerplates, which can adapt * that's the way to go!

-The features sound pointless and unrealistic, but funny enough, that many "systems" already have those approaches in them, but suffer simply from ... being a system which renders most of their goals obsolete.
-Think of being a system builder!
-That's the trick.
-Don't think of providing "features".
-Provide the "methods" and smart "rules" to build flexible "features" without coding.
+The idea sounds unrealistic, yes, but funny enough thou, that many "systems" out there already have those approaches in them * but they suffer simply from ... ... ... being a "system"! *  which renders most of these goals obsolete * don't think of a system * think of being a system builder * that's the trick * don't think of providing "features" * provide the "methods" and smart "rules" to make it possible to build flexible bundled "features" and pack it in UI to use it without coding.

 ### NERD fantasy road map and possible "features" (better say "rules", since features are limitless)